 About the Author

 Robert Morris is a digital marketing manager from New York.
-Now he provides consulting services for small business, writes articles on SEO and works for the best writing services.
+Now he provides consulting services for small business and writes articles on SEO.